San Diego Padres: 1980–1984: Brown, gold, & orange

 In 1980, the Padres added orange to the palette.
 The team's next uniform set removed the contrasting colored sleeves and chest numbers, and orange was added to the letters and striping of the home uniforms and trim and striping of the road uniforms.
 The caps were also updated to feature orange trim on the "SD" and within the gold panel.
 In 1984, the Padres added the initials "RAK" on the left sleeve in honor of Ray Kroc, who had owned the team since 1974.

 1985–1990: Brown & orange pinstripes

 In 1985, the Padres switched to using a script-like logo in which Padres was written sloped up.
 That would later become a script logo for the Padres.
 The team's colors were changed to brown and orange and remained this way through the 1990 season.
 In 1989, the Padres took the scripted Padres logo and put it in a gray ring that read "San Diego Baseball Club" with a striped center.

-That same year, the Padres returned to wearing traditional buttoned uniforms.
+That same year, the Padres returned to wearing traditional buttoned uniforms designed by Sidjakov Berman & Gomez.
 The home uniforms featured the script "Padres" in front while the road uniforms had the "SD" emblazoned on the left chest.
 Brown letters with orange trim and brown pinstripes adorned both uniforms.
 The "RAK" initials remained until 1986.
 An all-brown cap with the orange "SD" was used with the uniform.